 Second, we show that the recalibration also affects elections directly through wealth effects in voters' holdings of local municipal bonds.
 Investors that held upgraded municipal bonds experienced an appreciation in the value of their portfolios in 2010, which translates into an increase in their overall wealth.
-According to Cornaggia, Cornaggia, and Israelsen (2016), a lower bound for the postrecalibration cumulative abnormal return of upgraded bonds held by retail investors is approximately 50 basis points.5 They estimate that households held approximately \$1.87 trillion in municipal bonds in 2010.
+According to Cornaggia, Cornaggia, and Israelsen (2016), a lower bound for the postrecalibration cumulative abnormal return of upgraded bonds held by retail investors is approximately 50 basis points.
+They estimate that households held approximately \$1.87 trillion in municipal bonds in 2010.
 Therefore, municipal bond retail investors experienced an increase in wealth of about \$9 billion.
 These voters' positive wealth shocks can in turn affect their voting behavior.
 We test this idea by exploring a feature of the municipal bond market: municipal bonds are exempt from state income taxes if the bond buyer is a state resident.
-This feature creates stronger incentives for ownership of municipal bonds in states with higher income tax rates, which are plausibly those with higher local ownership of municipal bonds.
+This feature creates stronger incentives for ownership of municipal bonds in states with higher income tax rates.
+We find that the impact of the municipal rating upgrades on elections is more pronounced in states with higher income tax rates, which are plausibly those with higher local ownership of municipal bonds.